10 Best CFD Brokers & Platforms in Comparison (List 2025)

 Commissions

 Some brokers charge a commission on each trade.
 This fee is usually a fixed amount per trade or a percentage of the trade value.
 Brokers that charge commissions often offer lower spreads, which might benefit high-volume traders.
+Commission-based accounts usually charge between $3 and $7 per lot traded.
 Always check both the spread and commission structures to understand the total cost of each trade.

 Overnight Financing Fees

 Also known as swap rates, these fees are charged when you hold a CFD position overnight.
 The cost depends on the direction of your trade (long or short) and the interest rate differential between the currencies in the pair you are trading.
-If you hold positions for extended periods, these fees can add up, so it’s important to factor them into your trading strategy.
+Holding a position overnight can lead to costs ranging from $2 to $10 per standard lot, and these fees can add up if you hold positions for extended periods, so it’s important to factor them into your trading strategy.

 Inactivity Fees

-Some brokers charge inactivity fees if your trading account remains dormant for a specified period.
-These fees can be fixed monthly and can eat into your trading capital if you don’t trade regularly.
+Some brokers charge a flat fee of $5 to $15 per month if no trades are placed for a specific time period.
+These fees can be a fixed monthly amount and can eat into your trading capital if you don’t trade regularly.
 Check the broker’s policy on inactivity fees and consider how often you plan to trade.

 Withdrawal Fees

 Withdrawal fees are charged when you transfer funds from your trading account to your bank account.
-These fees can vary based on the withdrawal method and withdrawal amount.
-Some brokers offer free withdrawals, while others charge a fee for each transaction
+These fees can vary based on the withdrawal method and the amount being withdrawn.
+Bank wire withdrawals may cost anywhere from $20 to $30 per transaction.
+Other methods like e-wallets may be cheaper or even free, depending on the provider and broker policy.

 FBS Deposits and Withdrawal Details